NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`perfect-metal`**

 A perfectly-conducting metal.
 This class has no properties and you normally just use the predefined `metal` object, above.
 To model imperfect conductors, use a dispersive dielectric material.
-See also the [predefined variables](#predefined-variables) `metal`, `perfect-electric-conductor`, and `perfect-magnetic-conductor` above.
+See also the [Predefined Variables](#predefined-variables): `metal`, `perfect-electric-conductor`, and `perfect-magnetic-conductor`.

 **`material-function`**